rimachaib/rimachaib/README.md

-👋 Hi, I’m @rimachaib
+👋 Hi, I’m **@rimachaib**

-👀 I’m interested in collaborating with other developers to build tools that help individuas work and live better.
+👀 I’m interested in collaborating with other developers to build tools that help individuals work and live better.
 As a former environmental scientist, I'm especially passionate about developing and providing new technologies to the environmental industry.

-🌱 After a deep dive into JavaScript, HTML, and CSS I’m now learning React and building an application that helps environmental consultants streamline the process of fulfilling regulatory requirements throughout a project's timeline.
+🌱 After a deep dive into JavaScript, HTML, and CSS, I’m now learning React and building an application that helps environmental consultants streamline the process of fulfilling regulatory requirements throughout a project's timeline.

 💞️ I’m looking to collaborate on projects with other developers that are geared toward equity and inlcusivity, education, environment, and/or sustainability.